obnoxxx/fedora-samba-ctdb-cluster/README.md

 ## Prerequisites

-* Linux host, attached to the network
+* Linux host, attached to the network (tested on Fedora 21, should work on other hosts as well)
 * lxc installed
 * vagrant installed
 * vagrant-lxc plugin installed